 Dream of:05 August 1982 "Wild Man"

 I walked to another counter, behind which I could see a number of plastic models.
 I also noticed rows of assembled models on large tall shelves, some of which reached almost to the ceiling.
 When a woman finally walked up and asked if she could help me, I told her I was looking for a model of a plastic monster.
-I didn't know exactly how to describe the plastic model which I wanted, but I told her I wanted it to be made of soft plastic and not hard plastic.
+I did not know exactly how to describe the plastic model which I wanted, but I told her I wanted it to be made of soft plastic and not hard plastic.

 The woman began looking up on the shelves which displayed statues (about 30 centimeters tall) of roosters.
 She thought I might like one of those.
 I told her that that wasn't what I was looking for, and besides, the roosters were made of hard plastic.